-Grammy Nominee, Award Winning Filmmaker, Director, Author, Public Speaker, Rebel.
+Grammy Nominee, Award Winning Filmmaker, Director, Author, Public Speaker, World-Traveler, Freelance Journalist, Rebel.

 Chorney has been a featured speaker at TEDx, Sundance, NAMM, and Berklee's ReThink Music, as well as a guest teacher for “songwriting therapy”, at the School of Rock, in Colorado.
-She was also awarded Tucson’s Woman of Influence for Arts and Culture in 2017.
+She has also had op-eds in Variety, and other publications.
+She was also awarded Tucson Woman of Influence for Arts and Culture in 2017.

 Through the power of her music, Linda has contributed charitable work and performances for The Boys and Girls Clubs, The USVA, Light of Day Foundation, and Where Angels Play Foundation.
 In addition, her humanitarian efforts have helped erect the Martin Richard Statue.